Principles for Remuneration to the CEO and Senior Executives

 Long term incentive programmes

 Key personnel within the ÅF Group may be eligible to participate in various types of incentive programmes on market terms.
 The emphasis shall be placed on share-related incentive programmes that aim to reward performance, increase and spread share ownership among senior executives, and encourage them to remain with the Company.
-The assumption is that a personal, long-term ownership commitment among key personnel stimulates greater interest in the business and in profitability, while also strengthening motivation and identification with the Company, thus safeguarding the Company's needs for key competence.
+The assumption is that a personal, long-term ownership commitment among key personnel stimulates greater interest in the business and in profitability, while also strengthening motivation and identification with the Company, thus safeguarding the Company’s needs for key competence.
+The board has decided on a specific incentive programme for the new CEO, connected to the Company’s growth target until year 2020.
+The size of the remuneration depends on the development of the stock price between first quarter of 2017 and first quarter of 2021.

-The form and structure of incentive programmes shall be determined by the Board and shall, as regards share and share related programmes, be subject to the final decision of the Annual General Meeting.
+The form and structure of incentive programmes shall be determined by the Board and shall, as regards share and share related programmes be subject to the final decision of the Annual General Meeting.

 Termination of employment and severance pay